skurmedel/skurmedel.github.io/_posts/2016-12-11-the-srgb-gamma-function-explained.md

 Now, after reading the above two links, you might think that gamma correction is simply raising each pixel p:s value by some number:
 $$p^{2.2}$$ and undoing the operation is simply $$p^{1/2.2}$$.

 As I'll explain, for sRGB, this is not really correct.
 It works, but it is an approximation.
-If you want to be compliant with the standard, you need to use the functions below, which you'll note is actually a piecewise function.
+If you want to be totally compliant with the standard, you need to use the functions below, which you'll note is actually a piecewise function.

 ## Linear to corrected